 Setting screen time limits and finding screen time alternatives are SO important for our children!
-Help your kids in ALL AREAS OF DEVELOPMENT with these ideas from a pediatric occupational therapist.
+Please help your young children in ALL AREAS OF DEVELOPMENT with these ideas from a pediatric occupational therapist.

 Our world is constantly changing due to technological advances.
 Digital devices are everywhere providing us with quick communication, convenience, entertainment, and instant information at the tap of the screen.